 - Cook the other side for the same amount of time.

-- Top pancakes with the Greek yogurt blend and the remaining maple syrup.
+- Top pancakes with the reserved yogurt and maple syrup.